Overall COVID-19 situation optimistic; Kerala, Mizoram still reporting high positivity: Govt | Health

 - India

-It also said that a decline in coronavirus infections and positivity rate has been noted across all states, but nearly 40 districts are still reporting an increase in weekly cases and there is a need to maintain vigilance.
+Urging people not to lower their guard, NITI Aayog member (Health) Dr V K Paul said even though a consistent decline in coronavirus infections and daily positivity rate has been noted across all states, nearly 40 districts are still reporting an increase in weekly cases and thus, there is a need to maintain vigilance.

-"Presently, 141 districts have COVID-19 positivity rate over 10 percent, and 160 districts have positivity rate between 5-10 percent in India," the government said.

-It added that Kerala, Maharashtra, Tamil Nadu, and Karnataka have over 50,000 active cases.

-It also said that the Covid daily positivity in Kerala is still enormously high at 29.57 percent, adding that the positivity rate in Mizoram, Himachal Pradesh, Arunachal Pradesh, and Sikkim is also of concern.
+''The overall COVID-19 pandemic situation in the country is optimistic and cases seem to be settling, but if we look at it closely, then at state and district levels, there are data of concern,'' he said at a press conference, adding that the contraction of the pandemic is apparently consistent.

+The daily positivity in Kerala is 29.57 per cent, it is still enormously high, Mizoram has 26.5 per cent positivity, Himachal has 11.79 per cent positivity, 12 per cent in Arunachal Pradesh and 17 per cent in Sikkim, so these are points of concern, Paul said.

+About the vaccine coverage, the government said 96 per cent of India's adults have been administered the first dose of COVID-19 vaccine, while 78 per cent are fully vaccinated.

+It also said 1.61 crore precaution doses have been administered to healthcare and frontline workers, and comorbid people aged 60 years and above so far.

-The Union government noted that 69 percent of adolescents aged 15-18 years have been administered the first dose of the COVID-19 vaccine, while 14 percent received both doses.
+Also, 69 per cent of adolescents aged 15-18 years have been administered the first dose of COVID-19 vaccine, while 14 per cent have received both the doses.

-"COVID appropriate behavior has to be taken as new normal though there is a decline in cases, be vigilant," it added.
+“In 16 states and Union territories (UTs), 100 per cent of the eligible population has been covered with first dose, while in five states/UTs, 96 to 99 per cent have been administered the first dose.

+“In six states and UTs, 100 per cent population has been covered with second dose,” Agarwal said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)